 Portions of Northern SEAK support returns of fall-run chum salmon that are harvested by purse seine gear.
 Openings targeting fall chum salmon will be based on observed run strength.
 Fishing in Security Bay and Port Camden typically occurs the first several weeks in September.
-Parent-year escapements to Security Bay were within or above the SEG goal range of 7,500-15,000 chum salmon in 2015 and 2016.
-In 2015, Port Camden chum salmon escapement was below the goal but above in 2016.
-Port Camden fall chum salmon has an escapement goal range of 2,000-7,000 fish.
+Parent-year escapements to Security Bay were within or above the SEG goal range of 7,500 to 15,000 chum salmon in 2016 and 2017.
+In 2016, Port Camden chum salmon escapement was within the goal but near the low end of the goal in 2017.
+Port Camden fall chum salmon has an escapement goal range of 2,000 to 7,000 fish.
 Fishing opportunities in Excursion Inlet may occur in late August or early September, depending on run strength.
-Parent-year escapements to Excursion River were within the SEG range of 4,000-18,000 fish in 2015 and below the range in 2016.
+Parent-year escapements to Excursion River were below the SEG range of 4,000 to 18,000 fish in 2016 and within the range in 2017.
 Admiralty Island streams do not have established goals for fall chum salmon escapements.
-These systems will be monitored and targeted purse seine fisheries may occur if harvestable surpluses are identified.
+These systems will be monitored, and targeted purse seine fisheries may occur if harvestable surpluses are identified.
 In Section 13-B, targeted fall chum salmon openings may occur in Nakwasina Sound and Katlian Bay; however, opportunities are most often concurrent with pink salmon fisheries in Sitka Sound.
 Fall chum salmon fisheries will be managed based on observations of run strength in the bays beginning in mid-August and continuing through September.